 Kartik Aaryan Fulfills Bigg Boss 13's Shehnaz Gill's Wish; Thanks Her For Making His Portrait

 Many Bollywood celebrities graced Bigg Boss 13 sets to promote their films.
 The actors also entered the Bigg Boss house and interacted with the contestants.
-It has to be recalled that Kartik Aaryan had visited the house to promote his film Pati Patni Aur Woh.
-The contestant, Shehnaz Gill had revealed that he is her favourite.
-The actor had again entered the house to promote his upcoming film Love Aaj Kal along with Sara Ali Khan.
+It has to be recalled that when Kartik Aaryan visited the sets to promote his film Pati Patni Aur Woh, Shehnaz Gill had said that he is her favourite.
+Recently, the actor had yet again entered the house to promote his upcoming film Love Aaj Kal along with Sara Ali Khan.
 In a fun task, Shehnaz had made Kartik's portrait.
 Now, the actor had shared the picture on his Instagram and thanked her for the portrait.

 (Image Source: Snapshot from Voot)